duartealexf/spa-seo-prerenderer/README.md

 ### Other projects

-- [Rendertron](https://github.com/GoogleChrome/rendertron) - from Google, but not as configurable and has features you may not need (like screenshots) - also, not as pluggable nor it has a database to control cache or tagging.
+- [rendertron](https://github.com/GoogleChrome/rendertron) - from Google, but not as configurable and has features you may not need (like screenshots) - also, not as pluggable nor it has a database to control cache or tagging.
+- [prerender-spa-plugin](https://www.npmjs.com/package/prerender-spa-plugin) - prerenders all selected routes on project build time (webpack-compatible only).
 - [bp-pre-puppeteer-node](https://github.com/brijeshpant83/bp-pre-puppeteer-node) - not as configurable, does not include a database to control cache or snapshot tagging, not as well tested as this project, and only works as a middleware.

 ## Contributing